Lakunake/Sync-Player/README.md

-config.env             # Configuration file, this is plain text (port, settings, etc.) legacylauncher.bat     # Old startup script that is not updated but reliable, written in batch postinstall.js         # Fixes, bundling and whatnot after npm install generate-ssl.bat/sh    # Generates ssl for https usage, WILL give not trusted warn since this is self signed subtitles.js           # wsr code
+config.env             # Configuration file, this is plain text (port, settings, etc.) legacylauncher.bat     # Old startup script that is not updated but reliable, written in batch postinstall.js         # Fixes, bundling and whatnot after npm install generate-ssl.bat/sh    # Generates ssl for https usage, may give not trusted warn since this is self signed subtitles.js           # wsr code
 ```